Democratic Leadership: Key Characteristics and Benefits

 Democratic leadership is not always appropriate or effective.
 For example, if a situation requires quick decisions or immediate action, democratic leadership may not be the best option.

-Tips for Using Democratic Leadership
+Tips for Using a Democratic Leadership Style

 Encourage Participation